xinyzhang9/socket_io/pokefight/README.md

-# pokemon fight game
+# pokemon fighting game
-This is the advanced pratice of socket.io.
+This is the round based fighting game realized via socket.io.
 User can have a pvp or pve battle via the pokemons.
 The game engine is the game theory of rock-scissor-paper.
 The pokemon can release supermoves if its moves are not overtaken by the opponents for certain rounds.
 ## basic features
 - [x] user chat channel
 - [x] generate random pokemon candidates